Roll-on containers cut CO2

 The removal of the stiffeners not only reduces wind drag, it also gives the containers free length and reduced thickness.
 The resulting weight reduction potential is typically within 20-50% depending on the container type and its intended use, says Middleton.

 Another beneficial property of Hardox 450 is its formability.
 “This enables the toprail to be formed in one piece, which improves the structural integrity.
 The sidewalls can then include formed ridges, which further contribute to the sidewall stiffness,” explains Middleton.

 The reduced thickness of a Hardox container means that design teams could produce a lighter container that consumes less fuel and has a lower CO2 footprint.

 According to Middleton, these improvements use less steel in production, providing a further CO2 saving, and lower costs.
 “A secondary result of this simpler design is a reduced [carbon] footprint in production costs, such as a reduced total welding length and cutting length per container,” he says.

 The upgraded containers have other desirable benefits.
 They have a high lifetime performance of 12 years and they are smooth-sided.

 Meanwhile, the ability of Hardox to deflect and absorb a greater impact force means that the sidewalls of the container will be more likely to stay smooth and dent-free.

-By exploiting the key properties of Hardox, SSAB believes it has produced a container that will not only reduce fuel consumption and CO2 footprint, but one that will also look good for longer.
+By exploiting the key properties of Hardox, SSAB believes its steel can help produce containers that will not only reduce fuel consumption and CO2 footprint, but ones that will also look good for longer.